Understanding Congenital Heart Disease

 CPDTime.

-Congenital heart disease is a general term used to describe a variety of birth defects that affect the normal functioning of the heart.
+Congenital heart disease (CHD) is a general term used to describe a variety of birth defects that affect the normal functioning of the heart (NHS 2021).

 Congenital heart defects are structural problems with the heart that present at birth.
-They can occur if any of the heart chambers, arteries, septum or valves don't develop properly before the baby is born.
+They can occur if the heart, heart valves or blood vessels don't develop properly before the baby is born (Heart Foundation 2024).

 The Heart